omab/python-social-auth/docs/backends/implementation.rst

 OAuth2
 ******

-OAuth2 backends are fair simple to implement, just a few settings, a method override and it's mostly ready to go.
+OAuth2 backends are fairly simple to implement; just a few settings, a method override and it's mostly ready to go.

 The key points on this backends are: